sofiadonnecke/gifmaker/README.md

 ```

 ## Get coding
-Import your data and launch the jupyter notebook.
+Import your excel data to the directory and launch the jupyter notebook.
 ```
 jupyter notebook
 ```